Claude Guillebaud: Academic positions

+At university level, he was appointed a lecturer in economics in 1926, Girdlers Lecturer in 1945, and reader in economics in 1956.
+David A. Collard, writing about the Faculty as it was in the 1920s, considers Guillebaud to have been one of the "serious economists" at the university, alongside J. M. Keynes, A. C. Pigou, G. F. Shove and Frederick Lavington.

+Academic works

+Guillebaud did not have any national profile until the 1930s.
+His first book, on German works-councils, reoriented his studies towards post-imperial Germany, but was not publicly influential.
+However, his next book, The Economic Recovery of Germany (1939), contentiously argued that Hitler's Third Reich recovered more effectively from the Great Depression than its rivals, and earned him a reputation for intellectual honesty and for willingness to state uncomfortable truths.

+During the Second World War, Guillebaud published a volume on the social policy of Nazi Germany, after which he edited the Cambridge Economic Handbooks after the death of J. M. Keynes.
+In 1961, he published a highly influential variorum edition of his uncle Alfred Marshall's Principles of Economics, which had been encouraged by Keynes and took Guillebaud 27 years to complete to its final edition.

 Public service

-From 1946 onwards, Guillebaud maintained an increasingly important position in British public life, taking on roles as an arbitrator in wage disputes in a number of different industries, as chairman of Courts of Inquiry or special committees, and as a member or chairman of Wages Boards.
-Most notably, he was chair of both the Enquiry into the Cost of the National Health Service (known as the Guillebaud Report; 1953–56) and the Committee of Inquiry on Railway Pay (1958–60).
-It was in this latter capacity that he attracted some approving press attention: The Times, in a short summary of his career, referred to him as a man of "humility, patience and good humour", with the ability to "withdraw and consider the problem from a scholarly distance."
-Such academic objectivity seemingly led him to conclude – perhaps surprisingly to those who considered him an 'Establishment' figure – that the railwaymen had "genuine grounds for complaint" about their wages, supporting a rise of 5 per cent with the scope for a still higher increase.
+From 1946, Guillebaud had important public offices as an arbitrator in industrial wage disputes, and as chairman of Courts of Inquiry and of special committees, and as a member of Wages Boards.
+He was chair of both the Enquiry into the Cost of the National Health Service (known as the Guillebaud Report) (1953–56) and the Committee of Inquiry on Railway Pay (1958–60).
+In the latter office, he concluded that the railwaymen had "genuine grounds for complaint" about their wages, of which he supported a rise of 5% and the possibility for another later increase.
+The Times, in a summary of these offices, described Guillebaud as a man of "humility, patience and good humour", with the ability to "withdraw and consider the problem from a scholarly distance."

-Guillebaud's last public role, in 1967, was as the author of an economic survey on the economy of the Falkland Islands, which led him to move to Stanley for a month at the request of Governor Haskard.
-He made many recommendations, advocating (amongst other things) an expansion of the numbers of cattle kept on sheep farms, an increase in profits taxation, and wide-reaching improvements in education provision at both primary and secondary level.
+Guillebaud's last public office, in 1967, was to author an economic survey on the economy of the Falkland Islands, which led him to move to Stanley, Falkland Islands, for a month at the request of its Governor Cosmo Haskard.
+He made many recommendations, including an expansion of the numbers of cattle kept on sheep farms, an increase in the taxation of profits, and improvements in education at both primary and secondary level.
 He finished his report with a warning for the future:

 I wish to express my personal belief and faith in the viability of the Falkland Islands' economy.
 But resolute action will be needed if a situation, which today is merely somewhat precarious, is to be prevented from reaching a stage when it becomes irreparable.
 It is not too much to say that the whole future of the Colony is now at stake.

-Personal life

-Guillebaud married Marie-Thérèse (Pauline) Prunner, an Austrian national, in 1918; they had two daughters.
-He was appointed a Commander of the Order of the British Empire in the 1948 New Year Honours lists.
-He died in Cambridge following a prolonged illness on 23 August 1971.